Search

 About

 Plant Science at Glasgow is focused on fostering education and training in research to develop sustainable agriculture in an era of global climate change.
 Our research is centred on exploring how plants respond to their environment to regulate nutrition, water homeostasis, metabolism and various aspects of plant development.
 Our goal is to apply the knowledge gained from our research to address key issues affecting food security, crop science and technology.
-Plant Science at Glasgow adopts a multidisciplinary approach within the Institute of Molecular, Cell and Systems Biology (MCSB) that covers topics such as plant-environment interactions, cell signalling, cell and membrane biology, protein structure and function, gene regulation, synthetic biology, systems biology and translational biology.
+Plant Science at Glasgow adopts a multidisciplinary approach within the School of Molecular Biosciences that covers topics such as plant-environment interactions, cell signalling, cell and membrane biology, protein structure and function, gene regulation, synthetic biology, systems biology and translational biology.
+Projects are typically related to basic science and integrate with our existing research themes, while other projects are focused on translational aspects of our research.
+A variety of multidisciplinary research approaches are applied within this research programme, including biochemistry, molecular biology, molecular genetics, biophysics, structural biology, systems biology, polyomics (genomics, transcriptomics, proteomics, metabolomics), bioinformatics and synthetic biology, as well as cellular imaging of biological functions.
+Specific areas of interest include:

 • control of gene expression